 When you own rental property, you are essentially running a small business.
 This means that you can use your business expenses to reduce your business income, thus reduce your overall taxes.
 It is not uncommon for rental property investors to pay no income tax at all.
 Here are ten primary tax deductions for rental property owners that you can use to reduce your rental income for income tax purposes.

-Just as you would report your mortgage interest on your primary residence on Scheduled A of your income tax return, you can do the same with mortgage interest from rental property.
+Just as you would report your mortgage interest on your primary residence on Scheduled A of your income tax return, you can do the same with mortgage interest from a rental property.
 However, the interest deduction is reported instead on Schedule E, Supplemental Income and Loss, where the interest is fully deductible against rental income.

 Likewise, real estate taxes are also fully deductible as a business expense of the property.